Vpekdas/Vpekdas.github.io/readme.md

 # OPTIMIZATION
 - [ ] Remove event listeners when they are no longer needed to prevent memory leaks and improve performance. (you can use  { once: true })

 # MAINTAINABILITY
 - [ ] Reorganize assets in the public folders for better structure, accessibility, and maintainability.

+# IMPROVEMENT
+- [ ] Use original Font instead of image for divergence meter.
+- [ ] Store the divergence meter value in local storage to persist the state across sessions.
+- [ ] Normalize the movement vector for consistent speed in all directions, including diagonals.
+- [ ] Customize Achievement banner.